Geraldo Perdomo Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in the league.
+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.

-- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.97).
+- The White Sox have a 4.96 team ERA that ranks 26th among all MLB pitching staffs.

-- Toussaint gets the start for the White Sox, his 16th of the season.
+- The White Sox are sending Toussaint (4-7) to the mound for his 16th start of the season.
 He is 4-7 with a 5.10 ERA and 81 strikeouts through 83 2/3 innings pitched.

-- The right-hander's last time out was on Friday against the Boston Red Sox, when he threw 6 1/3 innings, surrendering one earned run while allowing five hits.
+- In his last appearance on Friday, the righty threw 6 1/3 innings against the Boston Red Sox, giving up one earned run while surrendering five hits.

-- The 27-year-old has a 5.10 ERA and 8.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .223 to opposing hitters.
+- The 27-year-old has put up an ERA of 5.10, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .223 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.